 Ortho Photography: Woolpert Inc. prime contractor for the program and its partners Kappa Mapping, Inc., Shyka, Sheppard and Garster Land Surveyors, and the James W. Sewall Company have completed the 2014 ortho imagery acquisition of Hancock and part of Penobscot Counties.
 Processing has begun and delivery of products will be spaced out over the summer and fall.
 The priority for delivery will be 3" resolution; 6" resolution; 12" resolution and then 24" resolution.

 The Maine Office of GIS, Maine Department of Transportation, Maine Emergency Management Agency and the Maine Public Utilities Emergency Services Communication Bureau were this years partners contributing to the cost of acquisition.
 The 2014 acquisition will include 24" resolution base level imagery or better for all of Hancock county and one third of Penobscot county.
 In addition 12 communities in Hancock County and 5 communities in Penobscot County are buying up to higher resolution imagery.
 It is estimated that each community purchasing higher resolution imagery is saving on average $20,000 each.
 This would put total savings to communities participating in the program for 2014 at $340,000.
-The estimated savings for communities in 2012 and 2013 is $600,000 bringing our total benefit to communities so far to nearly $1,300,000 in avoided costs.
+The estimated savings for communities in 2012 and 2013 is $600,000 bringing our total community benefit to nearly $1,300,000 in avoided costs.

 The 2013 LiDAR acquisition data final processing has been completed and delivered to the USGS for their review.
 This review will be completed by the end of June 2014.
 The raw point cloud and DEM data should be distributed to the Maine office of GIS sometime in September.
 MeGIS will process the data to develop hill shade and contours over the summer.
 These data sets will then be hosted in the WMS.